WVURAIL/dspira/_posts/2021-07-01-Telescope_Setup.md

 categories: ['Observing']
 order: 3
 meta_description: "Prepare a DSPIRA horn telescope for observing.
 Follow the setup guide and video to connect the equipment and get ready to collect data."
+equipment: "The equipment checklist, assembled horn, amplifier, receiver, cables, and computer with telescope software."
+preparation: "Review the checklist and setup video.
+Confirm amplifier power and receiver connections before starting the spectrometer."
 ---